-However, this degree of uncertainty is lower due to the fact that the other companies in Fidelidade's consolidation perimeter do not use simplifications when calculation the technical provisions.
+However, this degree of uncertainty is lower due to Longrun's Companies not using simplifications when calculating the technical provisions.

 D.2.1.
 Life

 The table below presents the value of the Life technical provisions by line of business, including the value of the best estimate, risk margin and the value of the application of the transitional measure on technical provisions.